UofTCoders/rcourse/README.md

 1. Encrypt it in the environment variable `GITHUB_PAT` via command line `travis encrypt` and store it in `.travis.yml`, e.g `travis encrypt GITHUB_PAT=TOKEN`.
 If you do not know how to install or use the Travis command-line tool, simply save this environment variable via https://travis-ci.org/user/repo/settings where `user` is your GitHub ID, and `repo` is the name of the repository.
 1. You can clone this `gh-pages` branch on Travis using your GitHub token, add the HTML output files from R Markdown (do not forget to add figures and CSS style files as well), and push to the remote repository.

+## Contributing

+If you are interested in contributing to the course material, please refer to the guidelines in [CONTRIBUTING.md](https://github.com/UofTCoders/rcourse/blob/master/CONTRIBUTING.md).

 ## Related Publications